speedlight/dotified/vim/bundle/YouCompleteMe/README.md

 work" without any configuration from the user.
 You do NOT need to install Jedi yourself; YCM uses it as a git subrepo.
-If you're installing YCM with Vundle (which is the recommended way) then Vundle will make sure that the subrepo is checked out when you do `:BundleInstall`.
+If you're installing YCM with Vundle (which is the recommended way) then Vundle will make sure that the subrepo is checked out when you do `:PluginInstall`.
 If you're installing YCM by hand, then you need to run `git submodule update --init --recursive` when you're checking out the YCM repository.
 That's it.

 But again, installing YCM with Vundle takes care of all of this for you.

 In the future expect to see features like go-to-definition for Python as well.

+### C# semantic completion

+YCM uses [OmniSharp][] to provide semantic completion for C#.
+It's used as a git subrepo.
+If you're installing YCM with Vundle (which is the recommended way) then Vundle will make sure that the subrepo is checked out when you do `:PluginInstall`.
+If you're installing YCM by hand, then you need to run `git submodule update --init --recursive` when you're checking out the YCM repository.

+OmniSharp is written in C# and has to be compiled.
+The `install.sh` script takes care of this if you pass `--omnisharp-completer` as an argument.

 ### Semantic completion for other languages